 Tourists in New Zealand have been banned from swimming with bottlenose dolphins in an effort to save the struggling species.
-Ben Smith reports.
+Benedict Smith reports.

 Tourists will no longer be able to swim with New Zealand’s bottlenose dolphins after the Department of Conservation (DOC) found that increasing levels of human interaction are having a negative effect on numbers.

 The ban, which applies specifically to the Bay of Islands, addresses a 66% drop in the population of bottlenose dolphins since 1990, while the mortality rate among calves has seen a worryingly steep rise to 75%, the highest rate experienced in the region.

 New Zealand – famous for its luscious green landscapes, unique volcanic activity, golden sand beaches, and distinctive species of birds – has seen tourists flocking to its coastline in recent years to enjoy spending time with the pods of dolphins that populate the surrounding waters.

 Tour operators offering boat trips for sight-seeing and swimming with the dolphins have become one of the main draws for visitors, who are assured they will be put within touching distance of the mammals in their natural habitat, as well as catching a glimpse of them performing pirouettes from the comfort of a chartered vessel.